Sometimes, leaving a narcissist isn’t possible.

 Is it possible to live with a narcissist and be happy?
 It’s one of those questions that’s impossible to address broadly because the answer is situational.
 It’s workable for some folks; for others, not so much.

-Arguably, your ability to live peacefully with a narcissist depends on setting appropriate expectations.
+Arguably, your ability to live peacefully with a narcissist depends on setting realistic expectations and consistent boundaries in order to maintain your own mental and emotional well-being.

 Living With a Narcissist When Leaving Is Not an Option: 13 Survival Tips